FAQs About Grants

 Q: When will applicants know if they have been selected to receive a grant?

-A: Successful applicants will be notified within 90 days of the application deadline.
+A: Successful applicants will be notified by about February 15.

 Q: What is the difference between allowable direct costs and allowable indirect (facilities and administrative) costs?